jdede/inet-showcases/docs/wireless/crosstalk/index.md

 and results

-The simulation for this case demonstrates the hosts communicating on the same wifi channel, the default channel.
+The simulation for this case demonstrates the hosts communicating on the same wifi channel, the default channel 1.
 The simulation can be run by selecting the `CompletelyOverlappingFrequencyBands ` configuration from the ini file.
 Since the frequency and bandwidth of transmissions for all hosts is exactly the same, inferring which transmissions interfere is trivial (all of them).
 In this case a scalar analog model is sufficient.
 The following video shows the node-pairs communicating:

 <video autoplay loop controls src="overlapping1.mp4" onclick="this.paused ? this.play() : this.pause();"></video>
 <!--internal video recording, animation speed none, playback speed 0.59, zoom 1.69, display message name and message class off, run until #141-->

 At first the two source nodes, `host1` and `host3`, start transmitting at the same time.
 The transmissions collide, and neither destination host is able to receive any of them correctly.
-The collision avoidance mechanism takes effect, and `host3` wins the channel.
+The collision avoidance mechanism takes effect, and `host3` wins channel access.
 Both nodes can transmit their data succesfully after one another.

 TODO: transmissions are "sent" to all nodes